zmk5/zmk5.github.io/_posts/2019-07-15-ros2-spawning-entity.md

 </launch>
 {% endhighlight %}

 As you can see (or remember if you have done this before), the old spawner is a node that can be called and provided arguments.
-I'm not sure what the main way of doing this in ros2 is, but according to Louise Poubel ([@chapulinaBR](https://twitter.com/chapulinaBR)) in this [ros2 migration guide](https://github.com/ros-simulation/gazebo_ros_pkgs/wiki/ROS-2-Migration:-Spawn-and-delete) it is kind of hinted that the official node approach is out.
+I'm not sure what the main way of doing this in ROS 2 is, but according to Louise Poubel ([@chapulinaBR](https://twitter.com/chapulinaBR)) in this [ROS 2 migration guide](https://github.com/ros-simulation/gazebo_ros_pkgs/wiki/ROS-2-Migration:-Spawn-and-delete) it is kind of hinted that the official node approach is out.
 The best way to spawn a robot in Gazebo is to use a service call to `spawn_entity` for both urdf and sdf files.
 It looks something like this for sdf:

 {% highlight bash %}
 ~$ ros2 service call /spawn_entity 'gazebo_msgs/SpawnEntity' '{name: "sdf_ball", xml: "<?xml version=\"1.0\" ?><sdf version=\"1.5\"><model name=\"will_be_ignored\"><static>true</static><link name=\"link\"><visual name=\"visual\"><geometry><sphere><radius>1.0</radius></sphere></geometry></visual></link></model></sdf>"}'